When choosing a format you should consider the following:

 Here is some information you may find useful about all of the above.

 The most expensive cameras to rent are the high end digital cameras.
-I charge $900 per day to go out with my 35mm camera.
-Just renting a Arri Alexa or Sony F-65 package can easily cost $2,500 per day.
-The $1,600 you save on rental can easily pay for 2 rolls of film stock, processing and transfer.
-There are certainly digital packages available for $900 or less but their look doesn’t come close to the look of film.
+I charge $700 per day to go out with my 35mm camera.
+Just renting a complete Arri Alexa, Sony F-65 or Red package can easily cost $2,500 per day.
+The $1,800 you save on rental can be put toward film stock processing and transfer.
+If you can keep your shooting ratio low you might actually save money.

 Film is also the only proven archival medium.
 Even movies that are shot digitally are being archived on film.
 The long term stability of memory cards is unknown since they haven’t been around very long.
 The archival stability of hard drives is at best poor.
 Think of all the computers and hard drives you have replaced in your life.

-Many people today are choosing to shoot low budget projects with digital SLRs.
+Many people today are choosing to shoot low budget projects with DSLRs.
 With their shallow depth of field these often provide a nicer look than conventional low cost digital video cameras and are very affordable.

-If you are considering shooting with a digital SLR I have one of the best.
-My Panasonic GH5 4k digital camera with top mounted audio unit shoots superior 4k or 1080p digital without the aliasing or design problems of other digital SLRs.
-Designed to shoot native 4k video this fully professional digital camera provides all the features you would expect in a video camera and it’s large chip provides the shallow depth of field everyone wants.
-It shoots 4k 4:2:2 10 bit video at up to 400Mbps and 1080p 4:2:2 10 bit at up to 200Mbps.
-It also features V-log and Hybrid Log gamma to take advantage of the cameras full tonal range of about 12 stops.
-Please see digital package for full details.
+If you are considering shooting with a DSLR I have 2 better options.
+My Panasonic GH5 and Sony A7r2 mirrorless digital camera with top mounted audio units shoot superior 4k or 1080p digital without the aliasing or design problems of typical DSLRs.
+Designed to shoot native 4k video these fully professional digital camera provides all the features you would expect in a video camera and their large chip provides the shallow depth of field everyone wants.
+Both shoot great looking footage right out of camera or can shoot log for color grading later.
+The GH5 features 4:2:2 10 bit video and Hybrid log gamma and Vlog and high bit rates up to 400Mbps.
+The Sony has a larger (Super 35 or full frame) sensor and Sony’s excellent Cine 4 look as well as SLog2.

 Overall for any project that need to look as good as possible I would suggest shooting 35mm film.
-It won’t cost any more than shooting on a high end digital camera and will look better.
+It usually doesn’t cost any more than shooting on high end digital and will look better.
 If you want to save some money and still get the look of film try Super 16.
-If budget is tight and you need to shoot with a Digital SLR try the GH5.
-It will give you superior results at a great price.
+If budget is tight and you need to shoot with a DSLR try the GH5 or A7r2.
+Both will give you superior results at a great price.